How to Establish a Restorative Sleep Routine

 While we sleep, our brains run through a cycle of two types of sleep: non-REM and REM

-Next, our brains cycle into REM sleep, where our brain waves act similarly to when we're awake.
-This stage is when we usually dream and is crucial for learning, memory, emotional processing, and cognition function.
+• REM Sleep: Next, our brains cycle into REM sleep, where our brain waves act similarly to when we're awake.
+This stage is when we usually dream and is crucial for learning, memory, emotional processing, and cognitive function.

 Each sleep cycle lasts about 90 minutes and repeats about four or five times in a typical night.
 We tend to have more deep sleep in the first half of the night and more REM sleep in the second half.